Native languages preservation

 the clans had authority over each other.

-Today, Gabrielino tribes are led by council members elected by all the people on the reservation
+Today, Mission Indian tribes are led by council members who are elected by all the people on the reservation.

 What language do the Gabrielinos speak?

 Gabrielino people all speak English today.
 The last speakers of the Gabrielino language died in the 1940's.